Part VIII

 3. Dragon’s Scales (The Power to Endure)

-Scales are the balance between the Golden Shell (impermeable armor) and the Porous Skin (overwhelmed sensitivity).
-Scales are semi-permeable.
-They are tough enough to deflect projection and judgment, yet flexible enough to allow intimacy and movement.
+Dragon’s Scales are the somatic integration of Lover and Sage: the balance between the Golden Shell (impermeable armor) and the Porous Skin (overwhelmed sensitivity).
+They are semi-permeable—tough enough to deflect projection and judgment, flexible enough to allow intimacy and movement.
+You can walk through a chaotic world without taking it into your system, and feel the grief of the collective as it washes over your scales rather than drowning your heart.
+You stay available for connection without taking on other people’s urgency as your own.

 The Serene Center: The Eye of the Storm

-- The Practice: You linger one second longer in eye contact.
-You take one extra breath before answering the phone.
-You refuse to let the urgency of the Serpent hijack the sovereignty of the Sage.
+When the world speeds up, the Dragon slows down: linger one second longer in eye contact, take one extra breath before answering the phone.
+Refuse to let the urgency of the Serpent hijack the sovereignty of the Sage.

 Sacred Inclusion: Ending the Inner War